systerel/S2OPC/tests/ClientServer/unit_tests/fuzzing/README.md

 accesses or undefined behaviors that would not normally cause a crash are caught too.

-Each fuzzing test generates two binaries, one version linked against LibFuzzer, and one linked against the standalone test runner in `standalone_fuzzer.c`.
-The first one is used to run the actual fuzzing (starting from a base corpus, and enriching it as fuzzing progresses), while the second one is used to run the test on one or more specific corpus items, to analyze a crash or to make coverage reports.
-The LibFuzzer binaries have a name ending with `.libfuzzer`, while the standalone ones have a name ending with `.standalone`.
+Each fuzzing test generates one binary with two main functions.
+If given a directory, the fuzzer will run the actual fuzzing (starting from a base corpus inside the directory, and enriching it as the fuzzing progresses).
+If given one or multiple files, it will simply run those cases and stop after.
+This mode is useful to analyse a crash or to make coverage reports.
+You can also pass the flag `-help=1` to a fuzzer to see every option possible.

 Compiling fuzzing tests against libFuzzer requires CLang 6.0 or higher (libFuzzer is embedded in CLang starting from 6.0.0).
 Other fuzzing engines like AFL have not been investigated yet.